The trade association for 21st-century natural health products companies

 UNPA is a founding member of the International Alliance of Dietary Supplement Food Associations (IADSA), a network of associations that collaborate on the regulation and development of dietary supplement and functional food trade in a global economy.

-Utah is widely recognized as the global center for dietary supplement manufacturing, and UNPA continues to build on this legacy while advancing its mission of assuring consumer access to safe, high quality and beneficial natural products.
+Utah is widely recognized as the global center for dietary supplement manufacturing with the industry contributing more than $13 billion to the state's economy, and UNPA continues to build on this legacy while advancing its mission of assuring consumer access to safe, high quality and beneficial natural products.

 "As a 50-year-old company, NOW recognizes the value of the UNPA team’s historical perspectives in evaluating industry issues and determining how to proceed.
 The information we receive, opportunities to weigh in on policies and pertinent educational events make NOW’s UNPA membership indispensable." — Jim Emme, CEO, NOW